coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4b_RMarkdown_Components_YAML_Header.md

 Here, the `title`, `author` and `date` YAML keys act to define metadata for the file and their assigned values will get displayed in the resultant output.
 The output format is itself controlled by the `output` YAML key, which in this case has been assigned the value `html_document` (note the lack of quotation marks) so that a HTML output gets produced.

-It is worthwile noting that the `date` key does not necessarily have to be assigned a physical value.
+It is worthwile noting that the `date` key does not necessarily have to be assigned a fixed value.
 If you'd prefer to set things up so that the current date is always given in the output when the R Markdown file gets processed, you could replace the written date as follows:

 ```rmarkdown
 ---